NC-State-Libraries-Workshops/ncsu_apprentice/_units/units.md

 description: |
   In apprentice, nits are the primary building block of a workshop.
-The units can be what you want, but typically they would be something like steps in a tutorial, descrete tasks in a workshop.
+The units can be what you want, but typically they would be something like steps in a tutorial or discrete tasks in a workshop.
 We'll learn how to create, and configure workshops to fit your needs.

 instructors_note: |